Peeling Bipartite Networks for Dense Subgraph Discovery: Peeling Butterflies

-In the peeling process (lines~\ref{ln:t7} to~\ref{ln:t12}), we assign the tip number of vertices, $\tip{\cdot}$, in a nondecreasing order of their butterfly counts.
-We leverage the bucket structure to efficiently retrieve the vertex with fewest butterflies at each step.
-In each iteration, we first assign the current butterfly number of $u$ as its tip number (line~\ref{ln:t8}), then find the butterflies that contains $u$.
-In each butterfly we check the other primary vertex $x \in U$.
-If the butterfly number of $x$ is greater than the current butterfly number of $u$, we decrement it since that butterfly will not contribute to the tip number of $x$.
-Time complexity of the peeling phase is characterized by the total number of the butterflies in the graph, which is denoted as $O(|\btrfly_G|)$, where $\btrfly_G$ is the set of all butterflies in $G$.
-Regarding the space complexity, all of the additional data structures in both phases are in at most $O(|U|)$ size.
+In the peeling process (lines~\ref{ln:t5} to~\ref{ln:t11}), we assign the tip numbers of the vertices, $\tip{\cdot}$, in a non-decreasing order.
+We leverage a bucket data structure to efficiently retrieve the vertex with the fewest butterflies at each step.
+Main operation at each step is to first assign the current butterfly number of $u$ as its tip number, find the vertices that has a common butterfly with $u$, and decrement their butterfly numbers, if larger than the last assigned tip number.
+Since two vertices in $U$ can have multiple mutual butterflies, we find those counts and decrease them at once.
+This again requires to collect the distance-2 neighbors in a multiset and we use {\tt D2} for that purpose in line~\ref{ln:t8}.
+For each vertex that is not assigned a tip number yet, we decrease the butterfly number by $c \choose 2$, where $c$ is the cardinality of the common neighbors.
+However, the butterfly number cannot be less than the last assigned tip number, and we check that in line~\ref{ln:t10}.
+Time complexity is again characterized by $O(\sum_{v \in V}{d(v)^2})$ due to the {\tt D2} ($O(|U|^2)|$ in the worst case).
+All of the additional data structures in both phases are in at most $O(|U|)$ size.